Azure/fta-architecturalreview/articles/introduction.md

 * Manageability and Supportability
 * Development, Testing and Deployment (DevOps)

-### Discovery, if the reviewee has no documentation that follows the below pattern, then use a whiteboard to map out:
+### Discovery, if the reviewee has no documentation that follows the below pattern, then ask the customer to use a whiteboard (a digital whiteboard if doing remote delivery, or a physical one if reviewing / assisting at an onsite event) to map out:

-* The major components of the solution architecture.
+* The major services being used and arrangement of components in the architecture.
-* Note down dependencies for these major components (These can be subtle.
-For example, dependencies relating to security or identity such as Active Directory for Infrastructure as a Service (IaaS) solutions or third-party services such as a payment provider or e-mail messaging service.
+* Note down what the dependencies are for these major components (These can be subtle.
+For example, dependencies relating to security or identity such as Active Directory for Infrastructure as a Service (IaaS) solutions or third-party services such as a payment provider or e-mail messaging service, you are looking to discover un-documented dependencies in this stage.
 * Determine how dependencies across components and third party services are tied together.
 For example, E.g. vNet Peering, Express Route, VPN Connections, API calls over public Internet, Loose Coupling.
-You don't care so much about the configuration of those resources, e.g. SKU, cost, etc.
+You don't care so much about the configuration of those resources, e.g. SKU, cost, etc. What you do care about is how those dependencies you discovered in the last section are arranged and communicate with each other.

 * Annotate all components with
 	* SLA requirements
 	* Geographical locations (Single region / multi-region)
 	* Recovery Time Objective (RTO)
 	* Recovery Point Objective (RPO)

-* Annotate resource and define whether there is some kind of health metric associated.
-Also determine how this is monitored, for example Application level monitoring, Infrastructure level Monitoring or monitoring of the business processes.
+	* Health metrics associated, monitoring processes (for example Application level monitoring, Infrastructure level Monitoring or monitoring of the business processes)

 ### Once you have a clear view of the architecture, determine the answer to the following questions: